martincostello/martincostello/README.md

 ### Contact

-You can find me on Twitter [@martin_costello](https://twitter.com/martin_costello "My Twitter profile") 🐦, as well as via the email associated with my Git commits 📧.
+If you want to contact me about something outside the scope of GitHub Issues within one of my repositories, you can find me on Twitter [@martin_costello](https://twitter.com/martin_costello "My Twitter profile") 🐦, as well as via the email associated with my Git commits 📧.